rupeshtiwari/rupeshtiwari.github.io/_posts/2022-08-27-azure-routing-and-peering-basics.md

 By default resources among subnets can communicate without any extra configuration for a given VNet.
 If you want to restrict some traffic to a specific subnet within VNet then you can add NSG.

+{: .notice--success}
+🏆 **Pro Tip** \
+\
+Since subnet size can't be changed after assignment, use a subnet that's large enough to accommodate whatever scale your app might reach.
+To avoid any issues with subnet capacity, you should use a /26 with 64 addresses.

 ## How VMs in subnet communicate with other Subnet VMs?

 Each NIC in a VM is connected to one subnet in one VNet. `NICs` connected to subnets (same or different) within a VNet can communicate with each other without any extra configuration.